EigenPro/EigenPro/README.md

 ### 1. CIFAR5M Extracted Features on single GPU

 We used extracted features from the pretrained 'mobilenet-2' network available in the timm library.
-The benchmarks processed the full 5 million samples of CIFAR5M for one epoch/iteration for all versions of EigenPro and FALKON.
+The benchmarks processed the full 5 million samples of CIFAR5M with d=512 for one epoch/iteration for all versions of EigenPro and FALKON.
 All of these experiments were run on a single A100 GPU.
 The maximum RAM we had access to was 1.2TB, which was not sufficient for FALKON with 1M centers.

 <div align="center">
   <img src="CIFAR5M_EXTRACTED.png" alt="CIFAR5M" style="max-width:80%;"/>
   <br>
-  <em>Figure: Benchmark results for the Libri speach extracted feature dataset.</em>
+  <em>Figure: Benchmark results for the CIFAR5M extracted feature dataset.</em>
 </div>

 ### 2. Libri speach Extracted Features on single GPU

-The benchmarks processed the 10 million samples for one epoch/iteration for all versions of EigenPro and FALKON.
+The benchmarks processed the 10 million samples with d = 1024 for one epoch/iteration for all versions of EigenPro and FALKON.
 All of these experiments were run on a single V100 GPU.
 The maximum RAM available for this experiment was 300GB, which was not sufficient for FALKON with more than 128K centers.
 The features are extracted through a well-trained acoustic model (a VGG+BLSTM architecture in [[7]](#References) to align the length of audio and text.
 This is a 301-wise classification task where different class represents different uni-gram [[8]](#References).
 The implementation of extracting features is based on the ESPnet toolkit [[9]](#References) .

 <div align="center">
   <img src="Libri.png" alt="CIFAR5M" style="max-width:80%;"/>